sagar-datta/portfolio/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start the production server
 - `npm run lint` - Check for code issues
-- `npm run lint:fix` - Fix code issues
-- `npm run clean` - Clear build caches
 - `npm run typecheck` - Check TypeScript types

-## 📦 Deployment

-The site is automatically deployed to GitHub Pages using GitHub Actions.
-Every push to the main branch triggers:

-1. Code quality checks
-2. TypeScript validation
-3. Optimised build process
-4. Static file generation
-5. Deployment to GitHub Pages

 ## 🎯 Design Decisions

 - **Atomic Design**: Components are organised using atomic design principles for better maintainability
-- **Static Export**: Utilising Next.js static export for optimal performance
+- **App Router**: Utilizing Next.js 14+ App Router for enhanced routing and layouts
 - **Client Components**: Strategic use of 'use client' for interactive elements
-- **Build Optimisation**: Implemented caching and optimised build processes
 - **Type Safety**: Strict TypeScript configuration for robust code

-## 📝 Licence
+## 📝 License

-This project is licenced under the MIT Licence - see the [LICENCE](LICENCE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---